 Dried Herbs for Infused Oils

 The first thing you need to make an infused oil is dried herbs.
-It is very important that the herbs are totally dry before you combine them with oil, as they can cause rancidity otherwise.
+The herbs must be totally dry before you combine them with oil, or they can cause rancidity.

 Many different types of herbs work well for making infused oils, especially lavender, rosemary, calendula, plantain, yarrow, comfrey, and mullein.

-If you don’t already have your own dried herbs, Mountain Rose Herbs has a great selection of medicinal herbs to choose from.
+If you don’t already have your own dried herbs, Mountain Rose Herbs has a great selection of dried herbs to choose from.

 Carrier Oils for Infused Oils